Ayushman-Pyne/Obsidian-Brain/01 - Projects/SiH 2024/00 - SiH map of contents.md

 cssclasses:
   - center-titles
 ---

+Problem Statement ID

+1716

+Problem Statement Title

+Indian Sing Language to Text/Speech translation

+Description

+Create a solution that translates Indian Sign Language (ISL) into text and speech in real-time, facilitating communication for the deaf and hard-of-hearing community with the hearing world.
+The application should be capable of recognizing and interpreting a comprehensive library of ISL signs and gestures, and then provide accurate text and speech output in multiple Indian languages.

+Organization
+Ministry of Social Justice and Empowerment Department "Indian Sign Language Research and Training Centre (ISLRTC) Department of Empowerment of Persons wit
+Category
+Software
+Theme
+Miscellaneous

 # 00 - SiH map of contents

 Here's a step-by-step guideline to approach building a sign language interpreter using the tools you've mentioned: